Kākā: South Island kākā

 New Zealand kākā are still considered common and easy to find in certain large forested areas of the South Island.
 Kākā can be found in Rotoiti Nature Recovery Project, along the Milford Track and in the Eglinton Valley in Fiordland National Park.
 The South Island kākā, N. m. meridionalis, can be distinguished from the North Island kākā by slight differences in its plumage.
 The South Island kākā has more white plumage on the top of its head compared to the North Island kākā and has brighter green plumage, with the North Island kākā having more olive-brown plumage.
 The South Island males also tend to weigh approximately 100g more than the North Island males.
 However, there is no evidence showing any significant genetic differences between the North Island and South Island subspecies.

 New Zealand kākā can also be found around Stewart Island / Rakiura and the offshore Islands of Codfish Island / Whenua Hou and Ulva Island.

-In 2015 Project Janszoon first released New Zealand kākā into Abel Tasman National Park with an additional release in 2019.
+Female kākā were reintroduced into Abel Tasman National Park in 2015; by the final release in 2019, 35 captive-raised kākā had been released into the park.